Traveling to Mexico with a dog

 Frequently Asked Questions

-Do dogs need quarantine to enter Mexico?
+Do dogs need to be inspected on arrival?

 Do I need a health certificate to bring my dog to Mexico?